 Kate Heard, curator of Maria Merian’s Butterflies, showed us round the exhibition and her knowledge and enthusiasm were infectious.
 Maria Sibylla Merian was born in Frankfurt in 1647 and brought up by her step-father, the flower and still-life painter, Jacob Marrel.
-He recognized her precocious talent and taught her to draw and paint flowers – seen as a suitably feminine occupation.
+He recognized her precocious talent and taught her to draw and paint flowers – seen, at that time, as a suitably feminine occupation.

 Still-life with Flowers: includes Austrian briar rose, Tiger Lily, German Iris and French Marigold, 1705.
 Water-colour on vellum

-Sadly, her personal life wasn’t fated to be happy.
-She married, had two daughters, Joanna and Dorothea, and in 1651, after selling the entire contents of her studio, she left her husband and moved with her daughters to Amsterdam in the Netherlands.
+Sadly, her marriage wasn’t a happy one but, unlike most women, she had a career and that gave her options most women wouldn’t have has.
+In 1651, she sold the entire contents of her studio, left her husband and moved with her daughters, Joanna and Dorothea, to Amsterdam in the Netherlands.
 Suddenly, she was in exactly the right place at the right time.
 Amsterdam was a major port with goods from the Dutch colonies flooding in – including specimens of rare plants, birds and insects.

 Still life with Blue-Backed Manakin, 1705?
 Water-colour on vellum

-In 1699, when she was fifty-two, she was granted permission to go to Suriname, a Dutch colony in South America, a place she’d long wanted to visit.
-What strikes me forcibly is her self-belief.
-She knew exactly what she wanted to do: illustrate new species of insects and to understand the way they metamorphosed.
-And she sold 255 of her own paintings in order to finance the trip.
-She and Dorothea set sail and arrived in the September of that year.
+In 1699, when she was fifty-two, she was granted permission to go to Surinam, a Dutch colony in South America, a place she’d long wanted to visit.
+What struck me forcibly was her self-belief.
+She knew exactly what she wanted to do: illustrate new species of insects and understand the way they metamorphosed.
+She sold 255 of her own paintings in order to finance the trip.
+She and Dorothea set sail and arrived in Surinam in the September of that year.

 Pomegranate and Menelaus Blue Morpho Butterfly, and caterpillar of the Banded Sphinx Moth, 1702-3.
 Water-colour on vellum